ix5/sx-docs/content/posts/2019-05-26-dynamic-android-q-gsi.md

 Seems that dynamic partitions are a requirement, may need to investigate that and how it affects fastboot, which is supposed to move into userspace somehow.

+Also need a different data format for the GSI image.